-For more information about veteran death benefits, VA Disability Group recommend reaching out to a VA attorney near you.
-We are here to make sure that you have the knowledge you need to get the best result possible from your case.
+For more information about veteran death benefits, VA Disability Group recommends reaching out to a VA attorney near you.

 What is DIC?

-DIC stands for Dependency and Indemnity Compensation (DIC) benefits.
-If you were the spouse or dependent of a veteran, you may be eligible for VA survivor benefits.
+DIC stands for.
+If you are the spouse or dependent of a veteran, you may be eligible for these .
 After the death of a veteran, the US Department of Veterans Affairs offers eligible survivors a monthly benefit.
 Unfortunately, it’s possible that a family in need could have their VA death benefits claim denied, which is why it’s so important to hire an experienced attorney to help you navigate the process.

 Who is eligible for VA death benefits?